Paraquat Linked to Parkinson’s Disease

 Paraquat Banned in Other Countries

 Paraquat has long been known to be highly toxic with internal ingestion potentially resulting in multiple organ failure.
-Less well-known is that other types of exposure, including inhalation and skin contact has been linked to increased risk for neurological damage such as Parkinson’s Disease.
+Less well-known is that other types of exposure, including inhalation and skin contact have been linked to increased risk for neurological damage such as Parkinson’s Disease.

 Paraquat Manufacturers Fail to Warn